psd/doctate/README.md

 * [Minister for the Cabinet Office][government-role:minister-for-the-cabinet-office]
 * [Francis Maude][government-person:francis-maude]

-## Example documents

-* [The Statistics and Registration Service Act 2007 (Disclosure of Revenue Information) Regulations 2015][legislation:uksi-2015-1227]

 ## Why would I do this?

 Tools can help editors ensure consistent naming in documents and make global changes, for example, to update the text when an organisation changes its name.